-The American Express® Gold Card’s $250 annual fee is somewhat offset by two travel and dining credits available to you as a cardholder.
+The American Express® Gold Card’s $250 annual fee is somewhat offset by the travel and dining credits available to you as a cardholder.
 After adding the card to your Uber account, you’ll automatically get $10 each month in Uber Cash for Uber Eats orders or Uber rides in the U.S., up to $120 per year.
-And you’ll be eligible for a monthly statement credit of up to $10 for purchases at Grubhub, Seamless, The Cheesecake Factory, Ruth’s Chris Steak House, Boxed and participating Shake Shack locations.
+And you’ll be eligible for a monthly statement credit of up to $10 for purchases at select merchants, including Grubhub, Seamless, The Cheesecake Factory and more.
 You can also redeem your points in a variety of ways (travel being one of the best options), or transfer them to a partner airline or hotel loyalty program.

 As with all rewards programs, the difficult part is often balancing the desire to earn rewards with the temptation to buy things you otherwise wouldn’t.

 It can be easy to justify dining out — everyone has to eat — but it’s also often more expensive than cooking at home.
 One of the reasons the above-mentioned cards stand out is that they reward grocery store purchases as well.